jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Optionally, you can also modify parameters for the number of basepairs that differ between the reference and representative sequences (``--p-max-mismatch``); the original paper uses a mismatch of 2 with 130nt sequences.

-You may find that if you have longer kmers, you may want to increase this parameter accordingly.
-A lower (more stringent) value will increase the number of discarded sequences, a higher number may mean your matches are lower quality.
+You may find that if you have longer kmers, you might want to increase this parameter accordingly.
+A lower (more stringent) value will increase the number of discarded sequences, while a higher number may mean your matches are lower quality.

 Using the same parameters, you will need need to align the other two regions.